axlan/saleae-diff-ppm-decoder/README.md

 Hard code a pulse gap threshold for decoding values.
 If the gap between pulses is greater than this value, decode a `1`.
 Otherwise decond a `0`.
-If this is `None` use the median gap time as the threshold.
+If this is `None` use the average of the largest and smallest gap times as the threshold.